Rural Law Enforcement Initiative

 About Our Initiative

 The project was conceived in 2000 by the late Dr. Richard Shigley, who was the head of Tarleton’s Criminal Justice Program.
 Dr. Shigley realized that rural law enforcement agencies had limited to non-existent information technology resources, and proposed the project to assist them in implementing modern computer information technology systems.
 The initial proposal incorporated sheriffs’ offices in the 28 Texas counties that comprised the Tarleton State University primary service area.
-Since that time, the Initiative has grown to provide technology related services to rural area sheriffs’ offices and police departments in a 75 county region in north, central and west Texas.
+Since that time, the Initiative has grown to provide technology related services to rural area sheriffs’ offices and police departments throughout Texas.

 - Memorandums of Understanding with numerous law enforcement agencies

-- Assist qualifying agencies with records management system cost
+- Assisted qualifying agencies with records management system cost (currently unavailable-funding expired)

 - In-car computer systems include laptops, mounting hardware, installation and temporary wireless fees

 Agency participation is still increasing.
-Provided services include access to a crime analysis and information sharing database, assistance with the acquisition of computerized records management systems, and most recently, the provision and installation of in-car laptop computers and related wireless data services.
+Past programs provided services include access to a crime analysis and information sharing database and assistance with the acquisition of computerized records management systems.
+Funding for those programs has expired.
+We still provide in-car laptop computers, mounting hardware and installation services.
 Through the use of these services, agencies have the resources to solve crimes and apprehend suspects more efficiently than has previously been possible in a rural environment.
-In addition to serving as liaisons to Initiative participants, BJA and partner governmental agencies, the Initiative’s two full time employees provide support to law enforcement agencies at the local level.
+In addition to serving as liaisons to Initiative participants, BJA and partner governmental agencies, the Initiative provides support to law enforcement agencies at the local level.

 Tarleton’s Rural Law Enforcement Initiative is grant funded through the United States Department of Justice/Bureau of Justice Assistance.
 Financial assistance exists only as long as funding is available to Tarleton.